inatus/good-counter-go/README.md

 ## Create a Go web application

 Create a Go web application connected to MongoDB.
-The following is the points.
+Consider the following points.

 ### Designate environment variable PORT as the port of the http server.